-All Directors have access to the advice and services of the joint company secretaries on corporate governance and board practices and matters.
+All Directors have access to the advice and services of the company secretary on corporate governance and board practices and matters.

-Ms. Xu has complied with Rule 3.29 of the Listing Rules by taking no less than 15 hours of professional training to update her skills and knowledge for the year ended 31 December 2022.
+Ms. Xu has complied with Rule 3.29 of the Listing Rules by taking no less than 15 hours of professional training to update her skills and knowledge for the year ended 31 December 2023.